gotnone/adpro_chk/README.md

   available integer.
 - Duplicate Pgm Fix: This will rename a duplicate Task Program using the existing `<pgmName>` value and appending an `_1` or the next available integer.
+- Missing Task Fix: This will attempt to create a `<tasks>` entry for a missing task.
+This missing task condition can often occur as side effect of the duplicate node and pgm fixes.

 ## How to run